-There is no cure for emphysema, but if you’re a smoker with the disease, kicking the habit might help slow down the damage it does to your lungs.
+There's no cure for emphysema, but if you’re a smoker with the disease, kicking the habit might slow down the damage it does to your lungs.

 AAT deficiency: Alpha-1 antitrypsin (AAT) is a natural protein that circulates in human blood.
 Its main function is to keep white blood cells from damaging normal tissues.
 The body needs these cells to fight infections.

 An estimated 100,000 people in the United States are born with a condition that keeps their bodies from making enough AAT.
 If you have AAT deficiency, your normal white blood cells will damage your lungs.
 The harm is even worse if you smoke.

 Over time, most people with severe AAT deficiency develop emphysema.
 If you have this disease, you may also develop liver problems.

 Secondhand smoke.
 Doctors have long known that being around cigarette smoke -- even if you aren’t a smoker -- can lead to lung damage over time.
 Several studies suggest that people exposed to high amounts of secondhand smoke have higher odds of getting emphysema.

 Air pollution.
 Scientists believe this plays a role, but it’s hard to measure.
 That’s because most people are exposed to pollution regularly, but emphysema takes years to develop.